When shopping for adenium seeds, you may have seen those pictures of beautiful blue adenium flowers and may have been tempted to get some yourself.

 Those like Harry Potter flowers have very distinctive markings as you can see here.

-Another one called Van Hue 12:
+Another adenium flower pattern.
+This hybrid is called Van Hue 12:

 The next question people often ask is: